VEE Wear Framework

 Implementing an Activity

-To implement an Activity, implement the Activity interface and its methods:
+To implement an Activity, create a class that implements the Activity interface and its methods:

 getName() should return the name of the Activity.
 This is the name that is visible in the Activity Launcher.